nlnwa/veidemannctl/docs/veidemannctl_abortjobexecution.md

 ### Options inherited from parent commands

 ```
-      --apiKey string               Api-key used for authentication instead of interactive logon trough IDP.
+      --api-key string                If set, it will be used as the bearer token for authentication
-      --config string               config file (default is $HOME/.veidemannctl.yaml)
+      --config string                 Path to the config file to use (By default configuration file is stored under $HOME/.veidemann/contexts/
-      --context string              The name of the veidemannconfig context to use.
+      --context string                The name of the context to use
-  -c, --controllerAddress string    Address to the Controller service (default "localhost:50051")
-  -d, --debug                       Turn on debugging
+      --log-caller                    include information about caller in log output
+      --log-format string             set log format, available formats are: "pretty" or "json" (default "pretty")
+      --log-level string              set log level, available levels are "panic", "fatal", "error", "warn", "info", "debug" and "trace" (default "info")
+      --server string                 The address of the Veidemann server to use
-      --serverNameOverride string   If set, it will override the virtual host name of authority (e.g. :authority header field) in requests.
+      --server-name-override string   If set, it will override the virtual host name of authority (e.g. :authority header field) in requests
 ```

 ### SEE ALSO

-* [veidemannctl](veidemannctl.md)	 - Veidemann command line client
+* [veidemannctl](veidemannctl.md)	 - veidemannctl controls the Veidemann web crawler